 IPVanish review conclusion

-As you can see with the speed and privacy test results, IPVanish performed well in all tests for this review.
+As you can see with all the test results, IPVanish performed very well for this review.
 It remains an excellent VPN for those seeking the best performance in terms of speed and reliability, while also offering excellent encryption and security features.

 Alternatives to IPVanish: